lovelak-pro/Web-scraper/README.md

 - Extracts all email addresses and phone numbers from any webpage.
 - Automatically filters results based on a quoted string in your search (e.g., `"+(country-code)"` or `"@gmail.com"`).
 - Clean, user-friendly and ordered results.
-- No buttons or inputs—just open the popup to see results.
+- No buttons or inputs just open the popup to see results.

 ---